-Dr. Miriam and Malachy Dolan along with our three children Ben (aged 19), Saoirse (aged 17) and James (aged 16) operate a suckler herd with a small flock of sheep, two outragious pigs all on 60ha in South-West Fermanagh.
+Dr. Miriam and Malachy Dolan along with our three children Ben, Saoirse, and James operate a suckler herd with a small flock of sheep, two outrageous pigs all on 60ha in South-West Fermanagh.
 The farm is in one unit and the farmhouse is adjacent to the farmyard.

-The garden and poly-tunnels occupy half an acre next to the farm house.
-Using the FYM manure from the farm we grow a range of vegetables; potatoes, carrots, parsnip, leek, cabbage, sprouts, turnip, beetroot, onion, garlic, spinach, tomatoes and many more.
+The garden and poly-tunnels occupy half an acre next to the farmhouse.
+Using the manure from the farm we grow a range of vegetables; potatoes, carrots, parsnip, leek, cabbage, sprouts, turnip, beetroot, onion, garlic, spinach, tomatoes, and many more.

 There is an orchard on one acre in front of the house.
 The orchard is planted with native breeds of apples from Irish seed savers in Co.
 Clare.
 These varieties are in danger of dying out.

-SPRING/SUMMER: Removing trees and wood from the fields where hedges and coppicing took place.
+Removing trees and wood from the fields where hedges and coppicing took place.
 Spread farm yard manure on the fields.
-Calving cows, lambing and ensuring health of newborn animals.
-Looking after pigs, chickens and ducks.
+Calving cows, lambing, feeding the pigs, and ensuring the health of newborn animals.
 Hay & silage making.

 In the garden from propagating seeds & chitting potatoes to digging and planting in the garden and poly-tunnels.